IKoshelev/async-execution-tracking/README.md

 As such, works in IE11 ( just promise polyfill needed) and all evergreen browsers.
 With Map polyfill shoould work in up to IE7.

+## TypeSrcipt and @Types
+Types are provided with the package.
+Library is developed in TypeScript, src available with the package and on github.